 POPxo recommends: Arihant Fragrance, 17, Main Market, Janpath

 Who says fashion can be only represented through your clothes?
 What about your room?
 Ever wondered how you can make it look like they do in movies?
 Well, now you can stop thinking and start acting!
 Janpath has quite a lot of places to explore when it comes to home decor and personal style.
-From dreamcatchers (big and small) to pretty colourful lights, huge vintage wall clocks, cages, leather-bound journals, frames, Rajasthani puppets, storage boxes and many more!
-The place is a heaven for modern and vintage decorations!
+From dreamcatchers (big and small) to pretty colourful lights, huge vintage wall clocks, cages, leather bound journals, frames, Rajasthani puppets, storage boxes and many more!
+The place is an absolute heaven for modern and vintage decorations!
 P.S. the dreamcatchers that are all the rage on Instagram and Pinterest can actually be found in large quantities and various sizes at the stores in Janpath.

 Price: Starting from INR 150

 POPxo recommends: Monga Handicrafts Corner, Shop no. 1, Old Mini Market, Janpath

 Hunger pangs while shopping is a no-brainer.
 There is so much walking, thinking and critical analysing involved that you end up famished.
 To fulfill this purpose, you have the ever famous DePaul’s in Janpath.
 If you come to Janpath and don’t try Depaul’s Hazelnut coffee and variety of sandwiches then have you truly visited Janpath at all?
 Plus, the amazing momos right by its side make for a great day out.
 Everyone in the crowd can be found shopping in a frenzy with a DePaul’s cold coffee in their hand.